Rioran/flutabs/README.md

 #### Melody processing mechanics

-- Under the hood of FluTabs interface melodies are organized into lists composed from integers and null values.
+- Under the hood of FluTabs interface melodies are organized into lists composed of integers and null values.
 - To collect a melody list a number of operations are performed in order to compute melody semitones values out of table rows numbers.
   - First a reverse row number is computed since semitone pitch visually grows in opposite direction to the table row where it is placed visually.
-Thus row with index 4 from a table with 13 rows in total becomes an reverse row as follows: 13 - 1 - 4 = 8.
+Thus row with index 4 from a table with 13 rows in total becomes a reverse row as follows: 13 - 1 - 4 = 8.
   - Next reverse row is multiplied by 2 - since I found it easier to achieve specific note semitone value by subtracting from a duplicate index dependant value.
   - This subtraction operations utilize fact that there are only 2 pairs of notes in the octave which distance is a single semitone instead of two.
 - Semitone value to row index also has several operations included: